USS BONHOMME RICHARD LHD 6

 April 13, The Bonhomme Richard, commanded by Capt.
 Steve Greene, and helicopters, assigned to the "Blackjacks" of the Helicopter Sea Combat Squadron Two One (HSC-21), conducted an ammunition transfer April 11-13, with the USS Tarawa (LHA 1) in preparation for the upcoming deployment later this year.
 More than 2 million pounds of ammo were recieved from the Tarawa and Naval Weapons Station Fallbrook, Calif.

-May 5, USS Bonhomme Richard was certified for well deck operations April 26, following two days of ship-to-shore maneuvers off the West Coast.
+May 5, USS Bonhomme Richard was certified for well deck operations on April 26, following two days of ship-to-shore maneuvers in the SOCAL Op.
+Area.

-June 16, The amphibious assault ship departed San Diego to take part in Trident Warrior and Rim of the Pacific exercises.
+June 16, The Bonhomme Richard departed San Diego to participate in Trident Warrior and Rim of the Pacific exercises.
 Led by Commander, U.S. 3rd Fleet, RIMPAC is the 20th in a series of significant international military exercises scheduled biennially.
 This year, units from Australia, Canada, Chile, Japan, Peru, the Republic of Korea, the United Kingdom and the United States are slated to take part, and the Japan Maritime Self Defense Forces will participate as part of a bilateral force with U.S. units.
-RIMPAC '06 will be conducted in the Hawaiian operating areas.

 August 7, LHD 6 returned to homeport after a nearly two-month underway period.
 Following a five-day return visit to Naval Station Pearl Harbor, where RIMPAC officially concluded July 28, the Bonhomme Richard offloaded the majority of the Marines and their equipment and embarked 139 "Tigers" for the trip back to San Diego.
 In addition, the BHR onloaded nearly 70 vehicles, as well as a sailboat as part of the Navy’s Opportune Lift Program.